mlab817/faqs/src/philippine-rice-research-institute/why-does-the-philippines-import-rice.md

 ---
  title: Why does the Philippines import rice?

-tags: ["philippines","import","rice"]

  ---

-### Philippine Rice Research Institute
+## Philippine Rice Research Institute

-## Why does the Philippines import rice?
+# Why does the Philippines import rice?

  - Small area harvested to other rice-producing countries with only around 5 million ha of rice area harvested in 2018.